erl_prim_loader

 This function gets the path set in the loader.
 The path is

-process according to information found
+set by the init process according to information found

 in the start script.